Prince Harry Launches First Big Project Since Royal Exit

 Tim Rooke/Shutterstock

-In addition, he launched Heads Together—a campaign that aims to end stigmas around mental health— along with Prince William and Kate Middleton in 2016.
+In addition, he launched Heads Together—The Royal Foundation's campaign that aims to end stigmas around mental health— along with Prince William and Kate Middleton in 2016.
 Meghan Markle also joined The Royal Foundation after marrying Prince Harry in 2018.
 However, the two stepped back from the Foundation last summer.
 What's more, Prince Harry is working with Oprah Winfrey to create a new mental health series for Apple.

 HeadFIT is one of the first major projects Prince Harry has launched since officially stepping back as a senior member of the royal family along with the Duchess of Sussex earlier this month.
 Meghan has also been busy.
 She narrated the Disneynature documentary Elephant.
 In addition, the couple are continuing to raise their son Archie Harrison and announced their plans to form a nonprofit organization called Archwell.